tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/ServiceNow/overview.md

 # ServiceNow - Overview

+## Details

 ServiceNow supports application delivery by integrating service management processes, social collaboration for IT departments, software-as-a-service delivery, and web functionality.

 The ServiceNow plug-in includes steps that check approvals and set the status of change requests.

 To add the ServiceNow plug-in steps to processes, click **ITSM Process > ServiceNow** in the step palette of the process editor.

-Follow this link (https://www.youtube.com/watch?v=7Vp1bnnkOps) to learn how to generate the Client-ID and Client-Secret for authenticating the plugin using Oauth 2.0
+[Follow this link](https://www.youtube.com/watch?v=7Vp1bnnkOps) to learn how to generate the Client-ID and Client-Secret for authenticating the plugin using Oauth 2.0

 ### Compatibility